Accounting & Finance guide

 - Chartered accountant

 - Forensic accountant

 - Investment banker

 Non-professional job: Doesn't usually need a degree

-Entry requirements depend on the institution, but some universities will ask for A Levels (or equivalent) in a maths- or science-related subject.
-Standards are subject to change, so make sure to check with the university/course you're interested in.
+Entry requirements depend on the institution, and standards are subject to change.
+So make sure to check with the university/course you're interested in.

 Degrees in Accounting & Finance include: